alexisperumal/big-data-challenge/README.md

 ### Conclusion

-Across the database of 4.9M reviews examined (4,292 by Vine Reviewers), the vine reviewers DID have a higher average review with >95% statistical significance (3.2 t-stat, 0.07% p-value).
+Across the database of 4.9M reviews examined (4,292 by Vine Reviewers, 4.9M by non-Vine Reviewers), the vine reviewers DID have a higher average review with >95% statistical significance (3.2 t-stat, 0.07% p-value).
 Vine reviewers averaged a 4.14 rating whereas non Vine reviewers averaged 4.08.

+However...
+When we looked only at the 636K reviews by customers who posted 5 or more reviews (2,622 Vine reviewers, 634K non-Vine), we got very different results on the bias analysis.
+Vine reviewers had an average rating of 4.06 compared to 4.27 by non-Vine reviewers.
+Obviouosly, this causes us to accept the null hypothesis that Vine reviewers don't post higher ratings.
+Note that due to the way the data is structured, we only have review counts on reviewers of video games, not books.
+So, unlike the prior analysis which looked at video game and book reviews, this analysis is on those video games only.

 ### Key Files